fluent/fluent-bit-docs/pipeline/inputs/process-exporter-metrics.md

     port            2021
 ```

-You can test the expose of the metrics by using _curl:_
+You can see the metrics by using _curl:_

 ```bash
 curl http://127.0.0.1:2021/metrics